cloudmesh/classes/docs/source/ubuntu.rst

 Guest additions
 ----------------

-The virtual guest additions allow you to easily do the follwoing
+The virtual guest additions allow you to easily do the following
 tasks:

 * Resize the windows of the vm